mwgg/passera/README.md

 Passera is not designed to produce a hash of a given string by reinventing the wheel of cryptography.
 Instead, it produces a unique string of specified length, suitable for usage as a strong password.
 The cryptographic methods used are ensuring that the produced passwords are as "random" as possible, and are absolutely impossible to trace back to original passphrases.

-Passwords, produced by Passera are impossible to bruteforce, since it would take an extremely long time.
+Passwords, produced by Passera are impossible to brute-force, since it would take an extremely long time (as opposed to using combinations of real words and sentences as passwords).
 If a password gets leaked from a compromised website, an attacker would not be able to determine any of your other passwords.
-And if the attacker is aware that Passera has been used to create the password, bruteforcing with intent to find out the original passphrase would also take an extremely long time.
+And if the attacker is aware that Passera has been used to create the password, brute-forcing with intent to find out the original passphrase would also take an extremely long time.

-Passera does not ask for a website URL or a "master password" when generating a password, because these values would be included into the hashing algorythm in a particular way, potentially known to an attacker.
-Instead, users have the freedom to combine anything in any order, shape or form in the initial passphrase, making it exponentially more difficult to bruteforce, to the point of being impossible.
+Passera does not ask for a website URL or a "master password" when generating a password, because these values would be included into the hashing algorithm in a particular way, potentially known to an attacker.
+Instead, users have the freedom to combine anything in any order, shape or form in the initial passphrase, making it exponentially more difficult to brute-force, to the point of being impossible.

 ## Downloads
-Direct links to the latest builds are listed here.
+Direct download links to the latest builds.

 #### Command line tool